migopp/migopp/README.md

 # Contact
 My personal website is ~~<https://migopp.xyz>~~ not up right now.
-You can reach me at goppert@utexas.edu.
+You can reach me at goppert@cs.utexas.edu.